EbookFoundation/fef-questionnaire/README.md

 * We've updated to Bootstrap 3.3.6 and implemented label tags for accessibility
 * "landings" have been added so that survey responses can be linked to arbitrary models in an application. template tags have been added that allow questions and answers to refer to those models.
 * question types have been added so that choices can be offered without making the question required.
-* styling of required questions has been spiffed up
+* styling of required questions has been spiffed up.
+* export of response data has been fixed.
+* compatibility with Django 1.8.
+Compatibility with other versions of Django has not been tested.